Frequently Asked Questions

 How can I book an appointment?

 Appointments can be requested through the contact details or online booking systems of the partner institutions.
-Publicly funded care is available at the Gottsegen Pediatric Heart Center and the University of Szeged Foeto-Maternal Center.
+ArchiMedicin does not operate its own booking system; bookings are handled directly by the partner clinics.
+Publicly funded care is available at the Gottsegen National Cardiovascular Center – Pediatric Heart Center and the University of Szeged Foeto-Maternal Center.

 If you have further questions, please visit the Contact page.